JingchaoZhang/JingchaoZhang.github.io/_posts/2026-02-15-IB vs Ethernet Fine-Tuning at Scale.md

 });
 </script>

-The per-GPU chart (log scale) reveals the scaling story clearly.
-InfiniBand maintains ~8,100–8,200 tok/s per GPU from 1 to 4 nodes — **near-perfect linear scaling** — with only a 3.7% dip at 8 nodes.
-On Ethernet, per-GPU throughput collapses from 8,154 (1-node) to ~300 (multi-node), where it flatlines.
-Each GPU added to an Ethernet cluster spends over 96% of its time waiting on the network rather than training.
+The per-GPU chart (log scale) reveals the scaling story clearly. **7B on InfiniBand** maintains ~8,100–8,200 tok/s per GPU from 1 to 4 nodes — near-perfect linear scaling — with only a 3.7% dip at 8 nodes. **7B on Ethernet** collapses from 8,154 (1-node) to ~300 (multi-node), where it flatlines. **72B on InfiniBand** holds 550–570 tok/s/GPU at 2–4 nodes with a modest drop to 471 at 8 nodes. **72B on Ethernet** is pinned at 12–13 tok/s/GPU — each GPU spends over 99% of its time waiting on the network rather than training.

 ### IB-to-ETH Speedup